Who is high risk for COVID-19?

 Should I be shielding if I'm at higher risk?

-If you didn't receive a letter from your GP about shielding, and you think you might be at high risk, you should contact your GP as soon as possible for advice.
+If you didn't receive a letter from your GP about shielding, and you think you might be at high risk, you can contact your GP as soon as possible for advice.

 Whether or not it’s compulsory, the following advice applies to high risk individuals shielding during the pandemic: